scruffynerf/hashseed/README.md

 - scan a directory for matches to that set of files and symlink them per the list
 - handle additional files added later that aren't symlinks but that are on the list

+Because we use the oshash module, please install with either: pip3 install oshash or pip3 install -r requirements.txt

 Usage:

 `python3 makelist.py`